Eurovision is back - but when is it on, who are the favourites and which act is representing the UK?

 Måneskin are thought to have a 24 per cent chance of winning, with odds of 9/4 on Bet365.

-Next up is France with their singer Barbara Pravi and her track Voilà, at 3/1.
-And third most likely winner is currently Malta’s act Destiny with Je Me Casse at 5/1.
+Next up is France with their singer Barbara Pravi and her track Voilà, at 10/3.
+And third most likely winner is currently Switzerland’s Gjon’s Tears with odds of 13/2.

 But that can all change!